 Funding for the following two fellowships was provided by Royal DSM and JLL Partners.

 The DSM-JLL Fellowship will enable one doctoral candidate to conduct conservation research.
 Specifically, the fellowship supports conservation research or technical research on Dutch paintings.
 This fellowship has a one-year duration.

 The JLL-DSM Fellowship will enable one doctoral candidate to conduct art historical research.
 The proposed research should demonstrate a particular focus on Dutch paintings.
 This fellowship has a one-year duration.

 Terms and conditions for doctoral fellowships

 Preference will be given to applicants whose doctoral research corresponds with museum research projects.
 Each fellow will work closely with a curator or conservator in his or her field, and will be exposed to curatorial practice.
 This will, in most cases, include the handling of objects and contact with the staff of the Conservation Department.
-Also of importance will be the communication of academic findings to a broad public in the museum through one of our educational programmes (for example specialists’ talks in the galleries).
-Before the start of the fellowship, the dissertation supervisor and the curator will discuss the proposed research and prepare a suitable programme with the candidate.
+Also of importance will be the communication of academic findings to a broad public in the museum through one of our educational programs (for example specialists’ talks in the galleries).
+Before the start of the fellowship, the dissertation supervisor and the curator will discuss the proposed research and prepare a suitable program with the candidate.

 The value of each fellowship is €33,000 annually (before tax).
 The grantee will be responsible for making all arrangements for travel, accommodation, etc. The fellowship will allow for limited travel for research in art collections and archives elsewhere in Europe to a maximum value of €5,000 annually.